JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/mapping_genetree_to_network.md

 is fully contained within the newick string of the gene tree.
 This mapping is encoded with the degree-2 node names as mentioned above.
-Gene trees from `simulatecoalescent` also store the mapping for species edges in the `inte1` field of gene tree edges.
+Gene trees from `simulatecoalescent` also store the mapping for species edges in the `inte1` internal attribute of gene tree edges.
 This information is 'lost' when a gene tree is written in newick format.
-However, we can re-encode this information with `gene_edgemapping!`.
+However, we can re-encode this information with [`gene_edgemapping!`](@ref).
 We can see an example of re-encoding using the gene tree and network from above.
 Let's focus, for example, on the edge that the hybrid lineage inherited from, whose child node has name "H1"